QuentinRa/blog.quentinra.dev/maths/probabilities/index.md

 * $A \subset B \to \mathbb{P}(A \cap B) = \mathbb{P}(A)$
 * $A \subset B \to \mathbb{P}(A \cup B) = \mathbb{P}(B)$

 We call **distribution function**, a strictly positive function where the sum of all values (=probabilities) is 1.
 It's a function associating each value of $\Omega$ to their probability of happening ($f(x) \to \Omega$).
-When $x$ is taking finite values, we are using discrete probability otherwise we are using continuous probabilities.
+When $x$ is taking finite values, we are using discrete probability otherwise, we are using continuous probabilities.

 We call **support of X** $\bigtriangleup_X$ or $X(\Omega)$ the domain of the distribution function of X. The probability outside the support is 0.
 You can use that to make a sum on the support.